 Humpback whales don’t usually travel to the north.
 We have a record of one appearing in the area three years ago, but it’s rare.

 We believe this is a calf which may have been travelling with its mother and probably got lost or separated during the migratory cycle between the two continents.

-As so much of the conservation regarding animal welfare revolves around pollution, particularly of a plastic nature, it remains to be seen whether the unusual behavior has been caused by human activity or by a simple quirk of biology.
+As so much of the conservation regarding animal welfare revolves around pollution – particularly of the plastic variety – it remains to be seen whether the unusual behaviour has been caused by human activity or by a simple quirk of biology.

 If you have a story you want to tell, share it with UNILAD via [email protected]